 Finally, an institution is required to submit its campus crime and fire statistics to the Secretary on an annual basis.
-34 C.F.R. \$668.41(e)1)-(6).
+34 C.F.R. §668.41(e)1)-(6).

 GRC failed to produce ASFRs in 2010, 2011, 2012, and 2013.
 This failure also caused the College to violate the AFSR active distribution and notification requirements for the same years cited above.
-Through an interview with a former GRC Director of Campus Safety, the review team was informed that the very first AFSR produced and distributed by the College was its 2014 AFSR, entitled "The 2013-2014 Annual Security, Safety, and Fire Report," distributed on October 1, 2014.
-As a result of this information, the Department finds that GRC never met its AFSR active distribution and notification requirements prior to its 2014 AFSR.
-Moreover, the Department must point out that after nominally meeting these requirements in 2014, GRC once again failed to comply with basic ASR standards in 2015, as detailed later in this report.
+During an interview with the now former Director of GRC's Campus Safety office, the review team was advised that the College attempted to comply with the AFSR requirement for the first time in 2014.
+In that year, GRC produced a report, entitled "The 2013-2014 Annual Security, Safety, and Fire Report," that was distributed to required recipients on October 1, 2014.
+Based on this information and the complete lack of any documentary record to the contrary, the Department finds that GRC never met its AFSR active distribution and notification requirements prior to its 2014 AFSR.
+Moreover, the Department must point out that, after nominally meeting these requirements in 2014, GRC, once again, failed to comply with basic ASR standards in 2015, as detailed later in this report.

-Failure to produce an accurate and complete AFSR and to actively distribute it to students and employees deprives interested persons of important fire safety information to which they are entitled.
-Access to this information permits campus community members, especially those who live in campus housing, to make well-informed decisions and empowers them to play a more active role in their own safety and security.
+Failure to produce an accurate and complete AFSR, and to actively distribute it to students and employees, deprives interested persons of important fire safety information to which they are entitled.
+Access to this information permits campus community members, especially those who live in campus housing, to make well-informed decisions and empowers them to play more active roles in their own safety and security.